chenry-tech/unity-mvvm-app/README.md

-# unity-mvvm-framework
+# unity-mvvm-app
-This is a Unity3D project using a tiny MVVM(Model-View-ViewModel) framwork
+This is a Unity3D project using a tiny MVVM(Model-View-ViewModel) framwork.